 With the design concept crystallised, Nairobi architects, Cobb and Archer, proceeded with the working drawings.
 Premji, an Indian mason, came in as a contractor.
 At the time of its completion in 1940, the All Saints Church had cost a princely £1,200.
 That Easter, Reginald Percy Crabb, Bishop of Mombasa, consecrated the church on the first service, a Holy Communion, where the congregation raised a record KES 664 and 55 cents in collections.

 A Heritage Preserved

 Besides the Kentmere Country Club and the Brakenhurst, All Saints Church became the other centrepiece of Tigoni’s high life.
 At this 250-capacity church, the rural folk celebrated joyful moments with colourful weddings.
 Here also they paid their last respects to their dearly departed.
 A well-kept graveyard stands next to the church, a testimony to those bygone days when the cockney Pearly Kings and Queens ruled and left the countryside of Tigoni.
-Some noticeable graves include those of the Leakey and McDonell family.
+Some noticeable graves include those of the Leakey and McDonell families.

 The Leakeys, who originally came to Kenya as missionaries, left a mark with their sometimes controversial anthropological work that earned them global recognition.
 Joseph Koinange, the first African Principal of Kenyatta University College, lies buried here as well.
 Koinange was also the first African to worship at the All Saints Church.
-But the the grave encircled in a chain link draws the most attention.
+But the grave encircled by a chain link draws the most attention.
 If you are a fan of ancient burial rituals, your mind cannot help but wander away in imagination.